 This theory also supports the idea that if people feel like something is missing in the relationship, they can take some time to be independent and do things that interest them outside of that person.
-Even though most of their time will be spent nurturing the relationship, 20% of it can be used to engage in self-exploration and self-fulfilling hobbies, such as traveling, reading, and going to the gym.
+Even though most of their time may be spent nurturing the relationship, 20% of it can be used to engage in self-exploration and self-fulfilling hobbies, such as traveling, reading, and going to the gym.
 But why 80/20 and not 90/10?
 Simply put, any more than 80% may put too much pressure on the relationship.

-Sloan Sheridan Williams, a life coach, and relationship expert, says, "Anything that encourages balance in a relationship is always a positive step forward.
+Sloan Sheridan Williams, a life coach and relationship expert says, "Anything that encourages balance in a relationship is always a positive step forward.
 The key to a healthy relationship is to raise your standards and lower your expectations.
 Lowering your expectations for 20% of the relationship will create enough flexibility to allow a relationship to continue and grow."

 The 80/20 Rule: Relationships And Dating

-Many of us have fantasies of the "perfect" partner: we want them to be hardworking, intelligent, good-looking, romantic, and emotionally available, in addition to being our soul mate, best friend, and romantic partner, all rolled into one.
-However, this ideal is unrealistic and, daydreamlike.
+Many of us have fantasies of the "perfect" partner: we might want them to be hardworking, intelligent, good-looking, romantic, and emotionally available, in addition to being our soul mate, best friend, and romantic partner, all rolled into one.
+However, this ideal is unrealistic and daydreamlike.
 No person or relationship is perfect, and none can provide 100% of your happiness because none were designed to.
 A romantic relationship may be one bridge to the path of happiness, but it is not the only one.

-The 80/20 principle is about remembering that the search for a perfect relationship will only feed perpetual unhappiness and discontent.
-We can be in a great relationship most of the time and let the odd irritations and annoyances slide.
+The 80/20 principle is about remembering that the search for a perfect relationship will likely only feed perpetual unhappiness and discontent.
+We can be in a healthy, fulfilling relationship most of the time and let the odd irritations and annoyances slide.
 However, this does not mean settling for less than what we deserve.
 There is a clear distinction between being realistic and settling down with someone you know isn't right for you.
 A good relationship should enhance your life quality and make it better, even if there are obvious issues to work through.

 What Is A 20% Relationship?

 A 20% relationship is one where you are only satisfied for that amount of time.
 It could be for various reasons: the connection is only physical or sexual, it feels superficial, or you don't see a future with that person.
-One study illuminated that couples are 10% more likely to stay with each other if they had just one material constraint.
+One study illuminated that couples are 10% more likely to stay with each other if they shared just one material constraint.

 The Benefits Of 80/20 Dating

-It helps you see the good in a relationship.
-It is easy to magnify everything that is "wrong" in a relationship.
 The key to the 80/20 dating rule is to treasure and see the good in your partner and the relationship most of the time, rather than getting stuck on the things that are less than ideal.
 After all, if you were not dealing with your partner's quirks and imperfections, you would most assuredly be dealing with somebody else's.

 One potential downside of the 80/20 dating rule is that some people enjoy that 20% time alone more than the 80% time spent together.
 However, all couples are different and need to make their own set of rules; some may find they want to increase their independence from each other, and others may want to reduce the amount of time they spend apart.
-Whatever the situation, communication is key to a healthy compromise.
+Whatever the situation, communication can be key to a healthy compromise.